Practice overview

 International

-Jaysen has advised on whether permission to serve out of the jurisdiction is required and drafted an application for permission to serve out of the jurisdiction.
+Jaysen regularly advises on and drafts applications for permission to serve out of the jurisdiction.

 Jaysen particularly welcomes instructions in commercial disputes concerning Seychelles and is eligible for temporary admission to appear before the courts of Seychelles, where there are no restrictions on his right to work.